jes/scamp-cpu/README.md

 If you know how to use Unix you'll probably understand how to use it.
 If you know how to use CP/M you'll probably understand how it works.

+If you want, you can write SLANG programs using `kilo` and compile them with `slc`.
+You've probably never written SLANG before.
+You can learn how to use it by reading programs under `/src` (or `sys/` in the repo).
+It's mostly like C but with fewer features and less safety.

 ## Resources

 I thoroughly recommend the Nand2Tetris course. https://nand2tetris.org/